 I think it goes without saying that “voluntary” means just that.
 However, I do want to point out that many “trade” positions are regulated in Canada and if you ever run into a trade such as welding, pay close attention to whether or not it is a regulated AND compulsory trade in your Province of destination.

-Now, this may not impact significantly on your ability to get credit within Express Entry for your foreign trade work experience; however, in the context of work permits, it can be a deal killer.
-So pay attention if you anticipate being drawn under the Federal Skilled Trade category.
+Now, failing to meet the minimum employment requirements will not impact on your Express Entry application; however, in the context of work permits, it can be a deal killer.
+So pay attention if you anticipate applying for a work permit before your Express Entry application is completed.

 Red Seal endorsement is also available to qualified cooks upon successful completion of the Interprovincial Red Seal examination.